 In South Asian art, the distinction between the “secular” and the “religious,” further complicated by the “spiritual,” has been fraught with contestations.
-In this symposium, art historians, historians, and philosophers examine the entanglement of art history’s categories and practices with the politics of the present.
-The symposium positions itself at the cusp of two dominant discourses: (i) the lingering Orientalist and nationalist projections that emphasize the “religious” nature of South Asian artistic traditions as against Western secularization; (ii) the assertion of the place of art within the modern secular life of nations, which posits the transitions of objects from earlier religious to new artistic denominations.
+In this symposium, art historians, historians, and philosophers examined the entanglement of art history’s categories and practices with the politics of the present.
+The symposium positioned itself at the cusp of two dominant discourses: (i) the lingering Orientalist and nationalist projections that emphasize the “religious” nature of South Asian artistic traditions as against Western secularization; (ii) the assertion of the place of art within the modern secular life of nations, which posits the transitions of objects from earlier religious to new artistic denominations.

 |Friday, October 26, 2018|

 Tapati Guha-Thakurta, Brown University and Centre for Studies in Social Sciences, Calcutta, and Vazira Zamindar, Brown University

 Opening Keynote [video]